NASADatanauts/Space-Apps-CH/Guides/OnsiteGuide.md

 ⚠️ After the final submission, **no changes are possible on the website**.
 Make sure to update your project page **before the deadline**.

+## 🚀 Got an idea but no team?

+Post your idea in the **WhatsApp chat** and pitch it to fellow participants!
+Check the list of registered teams — maybe they need your skills.

+### Team Guidelines
+- **Team size:** 2–5 members
+- **Skills requirement:** At least 50% of team members must have an engineering or technical background
+- Collaborate, contribute, and build something amazing together!

 ## 🧩  Creating a team Team Tips